techmania-team/techmania-docs/English/Radar.md

 # Shift

 Describes how often the pattern changes tempo.
-This value is not displayed in the select pattern screen, and is not normalized.
+This value is not displayed in the select pattern screen, as it's 0 for most patterns, but it does affect the suggested level.

 Raw value: `number of unique time events`.